The refugee football team in worn-out shoes scoring success in Zambia

 Nathan’s mom is the eldest of 12 children born to parents from the Democratic Republic of the Congo, Gift is her youngest sibling.
 Though years of conflict separated some of the family members from each other in the 1990s, by the mid-2000s they found themselves reunited in Meheba, but this time as refugees.

 Gift and Nathan stroll through the narrow, sandy alleyways of the market - past small shops selling basics, trestle-table vendors and kiosks for mobile phone data.
-Metres away, the main gravel road passes the primary school football grounds that serve as Meheba Academy’s home field, the offices of the United Nations refugee agency, and Gift and Nathan’s homes.
+Metres away, the main gravel road passes the primary school football grounds that serve as Meheba Academy’s home field, the offices of the United Nations Refugee Agency (UNHCR), and Gift and Nathan’s homes.

 The same road meanders out toward other parts of the settlement where some 40,000 people live.
 It’s a community that mirrors the team Gift and Nathan play for — mostly refugees, but also Zambians, living, working, surviving and playing together.